vketteni/gemini-cli-adapter/README.md

 ## Architecture

-The core of this project revolves around a **CoreAdapter Interface** that acts as a translation layer between the CLI frontend and various core modules.
+The project's architecture centers on a new, domain-driven **`CoreAdapter` interface**.
+This interface will act as a clean, modern, and intuitive contract for any backend AI service to integrate with the Gemini CLI.

+The legacy `@google/gemini-cli-core` will be wrapped by a `GoogleAdapter`, which is the first and primary implementation of the `CoreAdapter` interface.

+The CLI frontend itself will be **refactored** to interact directly with the new `CoreAdapter` interface, removing its legacy dependencies on the original core module's complex structure.

 ```
 CLI-Frontend ↔ CoreAdapter Interface ↔ GoogleAdapter ↔ @google/gemini-cli-core
 CLI-Frontend ↔ CoreAdapter Interface ↔ OpenAIAdapter ↔ OpenAI-Core-Module
-CLI-Frontend ↔ CoreAdapter Interface ↔ AnthropicAdapter ↔ Anthropic-Core-Module
 ```

-A **Hybrid Approach** is used, combining:
-*   **Package Aliasing:** `@google/gemini-cli-core` is aliased to `gemini-cli-core-shim` to allow for internal redirection without modifying the CLI frontend's import statements.
-*   **Translation Layer Pattern:** Adapters (like `GoogleAdapter`) translate between the `CoreAdapter` interface and the actual core modules, handling data format and interaction pattern impedance matching.
+This approach ensures that future "builders" of alternative adapters (like for OpenAI or Anthropic) have a simple and logical interface to implement, maximizing the project's extensibility.

 ## Key Features & Goals

 *   **Decoupling:** Sever the tight coupling between the CLI frontend and specific core implementations.
-*   **Extensibility:** Enable seamless integration of diverse AI core modules.
+*   **Extensibility:** Enable seamless integration of diverse AI core modules through a clean, builder-friendly interface.
-*   **Backward Compatibility:** Ensure the existing CLI frontend continues to function without code changes.
+*   **Maintainability:** Improve the long-term health of the CLI by refactoring it against a modern, domain-driven interface.
-*   **Clean Interface:** Provide a generalized, module-agnostic interface for core functionalities.
+*   **Clean Interface:** Provide a generalized, module-agnostic interface for core functionalities like chat, tooling, and workspace management.

 ## Getting Started